Skip to content

 Results / Impact

-• A working end-to-end event-driven pipeline: API publishes → SQS delivers → Worker consumes → DLQ catches failures
+• A working event-driven pipeline: API publishes to SQS, Worker consumes, DLQ catches failures

 • Infrastructure fully reproducible with a single Pulumi command

-• Demonstrated understanding of distributed systems patterns: idempotency, retries, DLQ, at-least-once delivery
+• Practical understanding of distributed systems patterns: idempotency, retries, DLQ, at-least-once delivery

 What I Would Improve Next